pravega/pravega-samples/README.md

 # Build Instructions

-The `pravega-samples` project is prepared for working with [release artifacts](https://github.com/pravega/pravega/releases) of Pravega components, which are already available in Maven central.
-Moreover, you also have the option to configure `pravega-samples` to work with `master` snapshots artifacts published in our [JFrog repository](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/).
+Next, we provide instructions for building the `pravega-samples` repository.
+There are two main options:
+- _Out-of-the-box_: If you want a quick start, run the samples by building `pravega-samples` out-of-the-box (go straight to section `Pravega Samples Build Instructions`).
-You can easily do this by specifying the desired artifact version (`pravegaVersion`, `flinkConnectorVersion`, `hadoopConnectorVersion`) in the `gradle.properties` file.
-Thus, if you look for a quick start you may skip the _optional_ sections; otherwise, if you want to have fun building the different projects from source, please read the next sections.
+- _Build from source_: If you want to have fun building the different projects from source, please read section `Building Pravega Components from Source (Optional)` before building `pravega-samples`.

 ## Pre-requisites

-* Java 8+
+* Java 8

+## Building Pravega Components from Source (Optional)

-## Pravega Build Instructions (Optional)
+### Pravega Build Instructions

 If you want to build Pravega from source, you may need to generate the latest Pravega `jar` files and install them to your local Maven repository.
-To this end, please run the following commands:
+To build Pravega from sources and use it here, please run the following commands:

 ```
 $ git clone https://github.com/pravega/pravega.git